simeononsecurity/simeononsecurity.ch/content/articles/navigating-common-system-errors_-strategies-to-resolve-without-panic/index.en.md

 1. **Identify the extent of the data corruption**: Determine which files or databases are affected by the corruption.
 2. **Isolate the corrupted data**: Separate the corrupted data from the rest of the system to prevent further damage.
 3. **Restore from backups**: If you have regular backups of your data, restore the affected files or databases from the most recent backup.
-4. **Use data recovery tools**: In cases where backups are not available or do not contain the latest data, you can use data recovery tools to attempt to recover the corrupted data.
+4. **Use data recovery tools**: In cases where backups aren't available or don't contain the latest data, you can use data recovery tools to attempt to recover the corrupted data.

 > Tip: You need to regularly backup your data and test the backup restoration process to ensure its reliability.